Operating Accessories

 XF, MX, and MN Voltage Releases

-XF, MX, and MN voltage releases are optional accessories mounted inside the circuit breaker.
+XF, MX, and MN voltage releases are optional accessories mounted inside the device.
+They can be of standard type, reinforced type, or communicating type:

 XF Closing Voltage Release